 |No party Affiliation||124|

 Between 26 and 28 March 2018, Egyptian voters could cast their ballots for the presidential elections.
 The Egyptians had to choose between two candidates: Former field marshal and incumbent President Al-Sisi –and ‘puppet’ candidate Moussa Mostafa Moussa.
 Leading up to the elections, the regime was hoping for a high voter turnout.
 State-controlled media pressured people to go to the polls.
-Even stating that voters who would vote would be rewarded, while those who decline would be fined.
+Even stating that voters who voted would be rewarded, while those who decline would be fined.

-Al-Sisi gained 97.08 per cent of the votes, while his only opponent, Moussa Mostafa Moussa, received 2.92 per cent of the votes.
-This was, in fact, fewer votes than the number of invalid ballots (around 7%).
+Al-Sisi gained 97.08 per cent of the votes, while his only opponent, Moussa Mostafa Moussa, received 2.92 per cent of the votes, fewer votes than the number of invalid ballots (around 7%).
 The voter turnout was 41.05 per cent.